 Superhost status – the icing on the cake of Airbnb hosting pinned only to the most deserving of hosts.
 Reaching this prestigious pedestal not only comes with a shiny badge, but will give your listings priority in an Airbnb search, which will bring you more guests, and ultimately more profit.
 And let’s not forget that it also comes with unlimited bragging rights.

 Step 1: Host at Least 10 Guests Each Year

 Sounds simple enough, especially if you’re renting out multiple properties.
 If you’re struggling to meet this requirement, though, update your listings’ profiles with high quality photos of your rentals that present them in the best light and appeal to travelers.
 Consider offering a limited-time promotional sale, since nobody can resist a good bargain and, in the long run. the extra bookings will make up for the price difference.

 Step 2: Respond to Guests Quickly

 Write this rule down: always respond right away.
 Now memorize it.
 Got it?
 Good.

 Once a year, Airbnb pulls out its calculator and works out the average amount of time it takes you to respond to each new message.
 To pass the test, you need a response rate of at least 90%.
-This might be the most difficult part of being a host, but thankfully, automation tools have got you covered.
+This might be the most difficult part of being an Airbnb host, but thankfully, automation tools have got you covered.
 Property management software solutions like Guesty are equipped to send pre-written messages to guests at specific times throughout their stay.
 The best part?
 Your guests’ information is inserted into the template, making each message seem personal.

 In the event that a guest asks you a question that you do not have the answer to, the best thing to do is answer them ASAP with a simple message saying that you’ll get back to them once you have an answer.
 Airbnb looks at the response time, not the response itself.